Eduard Mihel

-Eduard Mihel (Ruchnov, then part of Austria-Hungary, now Czech Republic, 24 June 1864 - Smederevska Palanka, 24 March 1915) was a Serbian physician of Czech origin.
+Eduard Mihel (Czech: Eduard Michl; 24 June 1864 in Rychnov nad Kněžnou, Austrian Empire – 24 March 1915 in Smederevska Palanka) was a Serbian physician born in the Austrian Empire.
 He is remembered as a pioneer of modern forensic pathology.

 He held several posts, including public hygiene officer at the Sanitary Department at the Ministry of the Interior, a regular member of the Main Sanitary Council (today's Forensic Medicine Board) of the Kingdom of Serbia.
-He is one of the initiators for the establishment of the Medical Faculty in Belgrade, a member of the Commission for taking exams for physicists, a member of the Serbian Medical Association and as a military doctor participant in the Balkan Wars and the First World War.
+He is one of the initiators for the establishment of the Medical Faculty in Belgrade, a member of the commission for taking exams for physicists, a member of the Serbian Medical Association and as a military doctor participant in the Balkan Wars and the First World War.

 Life and career

-Born on 24 June 1864, in Ruchnov, he was educated in Rihlovo, where he finished high school.
+Born on 24 June 1864, in Rychnov nad Kněžnou, eastern Bohemia, where he finished both elementary and high school.
 Then, he began his medical studies in Berlin and continued his education in Vienna's School of Medicine, where he graduated in 1889.
 In addition to his native Czech, Eduard Mihel spoke excellent Serbian, German, French and English, his knowledge of the languages enabled him to acquire a solid education.

 After graduating from medicine, he came to Belgrade, where, in accordance with the then Law on the regulation of the medical profession and the protection of public health from 1881, he received Serbian citizenship and was appointed a medical assistant at the Surgical Department of the Palilula Hospital, then managed by Dr. Vojislav Subotić.
 That is when the cooperation and mutual respect between these two prominent Serbian doctors began.

 After a year (1882) spent in surgery, where he received excellent references for his work by Dr. Vojislav Subotić, he was transferred to the Department of Internal Medicine, which was headed by Dr. Svetislav Atanasijević.
 He also spent a year in that department, successfully completing his tasks.
 After two years of work in the Varoška Hospital in Palilula, the medical authorities appointed him a municipal doctor in Belgrade.